Fans remain effective at high temperatures if used properly.

 Important Note

-Indoor temperatures can be higher than outdoor temperatures, especially in places without air conditioning.
-If you experience symptoms such as dizziness, nausea, headache, or blurred vision, get out of the heat immediately, rest, and rehydrate.
+Indoor temperatures can be higher than outdoor temperatures, especially in areas without air conditioning.
+If symptoms such as dizziness, nausea, headache, or blurred vision appear, immediately move away from the heat, rest, and rehydrate.
 If symptoms do not improve within 1 hour, seek emergency medical attention.

 In summary, using fans properly, combined with staying hydrated, moisturizing the skin, and monitoring ambient temperatures are effective strategies to protect health, especially in the context of climate change that is increasing extreme heat waves.